-I am a licensed psychologist with 30+ years of experience in cognitive and behavioral treatments and applied behavior analysis.
-I am an honors graduate of Jean Donaldson’s world renowned Academy for Dog Trainers, where I earned my Certificate in Training and Counseling (CTC).
+I am a licensed psychologist with 30+ years of experience in providing cognitive and behavioral treatments.
+I am a Board Certified Behavior Analyst with a specialist certificate in Organizational Behavior Management.
 I am a Certified Professional Dog Trainer – Knowledge Assessed (CPDT-KA), which is a national certification demonstrating that I have passed rigorous standards of science-based education in dog training.
-I studied with Malena DeMartini and graduated from her intensive training program to become a Certified Separation Anxiety Trainer (CSAT).
-I am a Pat Miller Certified Trainer (PMCT), and have attained a Certificate in Applied Animal Behavior (UW-AAB) from the University of Washington.
+I am an honors graduate of The Academy for Dog Trainers, where I earned a Certificate in Training and Counseling (CTC).
+I studied with Malena DeMartini and graduated from her intensive training program earning a Certificate in Separation Anxiety Training (CSAT).
+I am a Pat Miller Certified Trainer (PMCT) and have attained a Certificate in Applied Animal Behavior (UW-AAB) from the University of Washington.
 As a Fear Free Certified Professional (FFCP), I am committed to preventing and alleviating fear, anxiety, and stress in dogs during veterinary visits.

 Why should I hire you?

 I am a highly trained professional who is committed to using training and behavior intervention methods that are safe, humane, efficient, and effective.
 I will help you attain your training goals without the use of force, pain, or fear.
 I want to you to enjoy the peace of mind of knowing that you are working with a qualified specialist dedicated to connecting the dots between your training goals and training results.